-William Zachariah Mundy is a Lecturer for the Department of Government & Politics and the MLAW Programs.
-He teaches courses in public law and trial advocacy and is the Director of the five-time national champion Maryland Mock Trial Program.
+William Zachariah Mundy is a Lecturer for the Department of Government & Politics and the MLAW Programs, where he teaches courses in trial advocacy and public law.

-Zachariah is also a practicing attorney and the Director of the University of Maryland's Graduate Student Legal Aid Office (GLAO).
-In that role, he is a member of the University's Undocumented Student Working Group as well as the International Student Working Group.
-Before coming to the university, he worked for the District of Columbia government where he litigated complex disputes at both the trial and appellate levels and worked on affordable housing policy and rulemaking.
+During the day, Zachariah is a practicing attorney and the Director of the University of Maryland's Graduate Student Legal Aid Office (GLAO).
+He has served on the University's Undocumented Student Working Group and the International Student Working Group.
+Before coming to the University, he worked for the District of Columbia government where he litigated complex disputes at both the trial and appellate levels and worked on affordable housing policy and rulemaking.

 Zachariah graduated from the University of Maryland with a BA in Government & Politics and earned his Juris Doctor from the UCLA School of Law.

 - Trial Advocacy, Appellate Advocacy, & Dispute Resolution

 - Public Interest Law & Access to Justice

 Degree TypeBADegree DetailsUniversity of Maryland, Government & Politics

 |GVPT217||Mock Trial: Intro to Trial Advocacy||Fall||Syllabus|

 |GVPT388M||Topical Investigations: Trial Advocacy||Fall & Spring||Syllabus|

 |MLAW305||Law & Legal Institutions in Social Context||Spring 2019||Syllabus|